 The granite rocks provide lots of natural cracks and crevices that allow rock climbers to get good hand and foot holds when scaling the rock.

-When you look at granite you will see light and dark minerals.
+When I look at granite I see light and dark minerals.
 The black grains are the mineral mica.
 The gray grains are the mineral quartz.
 The white grains are the mineral feldspar.
 And other darker minerals are the hornblende.
 When you are here in Yosemite National Park, you can see the minerals and crystals very well in person.
 Pictures do not always do justice to what we see in person!

-You will see rocks that are split, often called fractures or joints.
+I often see rocks that are split and they are called fractures or joints.
 This is where water or glaciers have found a weak spot and split the granite.
 Half Dome and El Capitan have the least amount of fractures of all the rock here in Yosemite.